bitburner-official/bitburner-src/src/Documentation/doc/en/help/getting_started.md

         }
     }

-This code uses a while loop to purchase the maximum amount of cloud [Servers](../basic/servers.md) using the `purchaseCloudServer()` function.
+This code uses a while loop to purchase the maximum amount of cloud [Servers](../basic/servers.md) using the `purchaseServer()` function.
 Each of these [Servers](../basic/servers.md) will have 8GB of [RAM](../basic/ram.md), as defined in the `ram` variable.
 Note that the [Script](../basic/scripts.md) uses the command `getServerMoneyAvailable("home")` to get the amount of money you currently have.
 This is then used to check if you can afford to purchase a cloud [Server](../basic/servers.md).